TarekMagdySayed1/Data-Connectors-API/README.md

   b- freshdesk/Comments: Get all the tickets' messages that have been created or updated in the last 24 hours

-  c- freshdesk/Contacts: Get all the contacts in freshdesk that have been created or updated in the last 24 hours
+  c- freshdesk/Contacts: Get all the contacts in Freshdesk that have been created or updated in the last 24 hours

-  e- freshdesk/Groups: Get all the groups in freshdesk
+  e- freshdesk/Groups: Get all the groups in Freshdesk

-  f- freshdesk/Agents: Get all the the Agents in freshdesk
+  f- freshdesk/Agents: Get all the Agents in Freshdesk

 ## Genesys End Points: